 Click the honeycomb to navigate between all six transferable skills guides!
-Click the flame icon to navigate to the Rasmussen College Web site.
+Click the flame icon to navigate to the Rasmussen University Web site.

 The ACRL Information Literacy Framework states: "Information literacy is the set of integrated abilities encompassing the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning."